 Online Poster Gallery

-To share your initiative with as many of your peers as possible, an online gallery of posters will be made available to attendees on the virtual platform during the conference.
+To share your initiative with as many of your peers as possible, an online gallery of posters will be made available to members through AFHTO’s website after the conference.
+To participate, please upload a PDF of your poster to the presenter management portal by October 13, 2021.
 Your poster PDF will also be uploaded to AFHTO’s website in the member section after the conference.
-Please upload your poster PDF to your presenter management portal by noon on September 29th, 2020 (extended deadline).

 AFHTO’s policy is that all who attend the AFHTO conference, including poster presenters, must register for the conference at the appropriate rate.
 Please click here to register if you haven’t already done so.